alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently an MS CS student at the University of Washington.
+We have made another change.

  a recent graduate of the University of Washington (woohoo!) and double majored in Computer Science and Philosophy.
 I am continuing my education as a Master's student studying computer science.
 My academic interests include machine learning and scalable algorithms with an eye towards applying these tools to solve problems in biology and medicine.